token-terminal/smart-contract-registry/README.md

 Check out the `template.json` to see a field-by-field example.

+### Explaining the template.json

+- `name`: Should be something short and easy to understand, spaces are allowed.
+- `address`: We prefer the `address` in the template to be [checksummed](https://coincodex.com/article/2078/ethereum-address-checksum-explained/).
+- `chain`: Check the `template.json` for a valid `chain`.
+We've chosen `polygon` over `matic` for 0xPolygon as an example.
+If the chain doesn't exist, let's check it out together in the Pull Request.
+- `version`: Smart contracts evolve and new versions get developed constantly.
+For tokens the version should default to `v1`, although exceptions exist.
+- `type`: Every smart contract is either core to the business or related to governance of the project.
+That's why we want to categorize each smart contract with either `core` or `governance` for standardization purposes.
+- `description`: A one-liner that explains what the smart contract does.
+- `explorers`: A list of explorers that can be used to deep dive into the smart contracts.

 ## How to add a new project.json

 We want the naming of projects to be consistent and identical to our main [website](https://www.tokenterminal.com/)'s project pages.